How do I work out which bus fare scheme is best for me?

 The Freedom Ticket and the 3i-D for under 19 year olds

 If you are under 19 you can apply for a 3i-D card which gives you proof of ID so you can purchase the Freedom ticket.
 The Freedom Ticket gives you unlimited travel on nearly every bus* in East Sussex for seven days in a row, including weekends.
-The Freedom ticket is £16 per week (rising to £17 from 5 August 2018) and is issued on the bus as a paper ticket only.
+The Freedom ticket is £17 per week from 5 August 2018 and is issued on the bus as a paper ticket only.

 *Please contact the bus operator before travelling to ensure they issue and accept the Freedom Ticket.

 To find out more about other discounts and applying for the ID card visit the 3i-D card webpage.

 If you travel on a Brighton & Hove bus and you do not already have a 3i-D card, you can get discounts on one-way and journeys and Saver tickets with a free busID card until the age of 18.

 To find out more and to apply for a busID card, go to Brighton & Hove buses – busID

 Stagecoach bus fares – Eastbourne, Hastings and coastal routes:

 If you do not have a 3i-D card Stagecoach offer a free Discount ID card to anyone up to school year 11, which lets you pay half the adult fare on one-way and return journeys in Eastbourne and Wealden districts and Hastings.